 To initiate a batch load of configuration items:

 - In the ServiceNow Navigator, under the Integration - xMatters heading, click Batch Load Incident Properties.

 - On the Batch Load Incident Properties page, click Load Properties.

 By default, the integration is configured so that ServiceNow only sends incidents to users who are synchronized with xMatters.
 If you want ServiceNow to be able to send incidents to xMatters users who are not part of the data sync, open the xMattersConfig Script Include, and change line 52 from:

 How to use the integration

-After you have completed the configuration steps and performed the initial batch data load, you can test notification delivery and response, and the synchronization between xMatters and ServiceNow.
+After you complete the configuration steps and perform the initial batch data load, you can test notification delivery and response, and the synchronization between xMatters and ServiceNow.

 The user and group synchronizations work in an identical way, but you should still validate each synchronization independently.